mew2057/CAST/docs/source/cast-big-data/logstash.rst

 Logstash
 ========
+.. warning:: Logstash 7.0.0 is *BROKEN* on ppc64le due to JRuby errors.
+Execute the `logstashFixupScript.sh`
+    to patch your logstash instance.

 `Logstash`_ is an open-source data processing pipeline used in the E\ **L**\ K stack.
 The core function of this service is to process unstructured data, typically syslogs, and then pass the newly structured